 To identify genes consistently associated with B. cinerea virulence on tomato across GWA methods, we examined the gene overlap between significant associations identified by GEMMA on the B05.10 genome and bigRR on the T4 genome.
 We conservatively identified genes within 2kb of significant SNPs at the 99% permutation threshold for bigRR, and at the 99.9% permutation threshold for GEMMA.
 Among these, 263 genes were linked to at least two plant genotypes by both methods (Supplemental Data 2 a).
 These genes include transporters and enzymes that can be important for Botrytis toxin production and/or detoxification of plant defense compounds and are key to virulence.
 Other known and predicted pathogen virulence functions were largely not identified (Supplemental Data 2 a, c).

 At the SNP level, fewer loci contribute to virulence across all hosts and both GWA methods.
 We found five B. cinerea SNPs significantly linked to altered lesion size on all 12 tomato accessions using the bigRR analysis (Figure 4b).
 215 SNPs were called in at least ten hosts, and 3.3k SNPs were called in at least half of the hosts while 27% (46,000) of the significant SNPs were linked to virulence on only a single host tomato genotype.
 These levels of overlap exceed the expected overlap due to random chance (Figure 5a).
 GEMMA analysis also found significant SNP overlap between hosts at the 99% permutation threshold, with 89 SNPs in at least ten hosts, 859 SNPs in at least half of the hosts, and 63% (19,270) of significant SNPs unique to a single host.
-SNP calling between hosts was lower for GEMMA at the 99.9% permutation threshold, with 78% of significant SNPs (4269) in a single host, and 38 SNPs significant across at least half of the hosts (Supplemental Figure 4 a).
+At the 99.9% permutation threshold GEMMA found reduced SNP overlap between hosts, with 78% of significant SNPs (4269) in a single host, and 38 SNPs significant across at least half of the hosts (Supplemental Figure 4 a).
 While only a small subset of these B. cinerea SNPs were linked to virulence on all the tomato genotypes, we obtained better overlap across host genotypes by focusing on gene windows.

 Quantitative Genetics of Pathogen Response to Tomato Domestication